-Brownies take on a delishly unique twist with a rich praline icing sprinkled with salted, toasted pecans in my amazing Praline Brownies.
+Praline Brownies are a devilishly unique twist on brownies with rich praline icing sprinkled with salted, toasted pecans.
 These brownies are enough to make Lil Debbie jealous!

 A friend asked me how I come up with the recipes for Call Me PMc.
-Sometimes I see a commercial and it makes me think of a recipe.
-Sometimes I see a picture and it makes me think of something I want to try.
-Sometimes I daydream in carpool line of meals for my family.
+Sometimes I see a commercial and it makes me think of a recipe or I see a photo and it makes me think of something I want to try.
+Furthermore, sometimes I daydream in a carpool line of meals for my family.
 My boys even make suggestions.
 Some are good.
 Some are not.
 I also think of recipes when I’m running or when I’m falling asleep at night.

 That’s precisely how I came up with this brownie recipe.
-As I was falling asleep one night, I had been craving a really rich decadent dessert all day, but didn’t have time to make one.
-I also didn’t know what I actually wanted.
-I wanted something rich and chocolate.
-I wanted it to be relatively easy.
+As I was falling asleep one night, I had been craving a really rich decadent dessert all day but didn’t have time to make one.
+I wanted something rich and chocolate and relatively easy.

-I make these really good Rocky Road Brownies that has chocolate melted and mixed into the batter versus just cocoa powder.
+I make these really good MS Mud Brownies (aka Rocky Road Brownies) that has chocolate melted and mixed into the batter versus just cocoa powder.
 This gives the brownies an intense chocolate flavor, which I love.
 But what could I top them with?

 I absolutely love pralines, whenever my husband visits New Orleans on business (because otherwise, I’d be with him.)
 He always brings me back a box of pralines which last me about 3 days…..ok, 2 days.

-It’s been a really log time since I’ve had pralines.
+It’s been a really long time since I’ve had pralines.
 A lightbulb went off that would be my icing!
 Rich caramel praline-type frosting with salted and toasted pecans!

 I seriously wanted to get out of bed and make them right then!